Fraud Blocker

 Home / Arizona Domestic Violence Defense Lawyer

-Arizona Domestic Violence Defense Attorney
+Domestic Violence Defense Attorney in Arizona

 Regardless of the circumstances, the consequences of a domestic violence conviction are severe.
 Beyond legal penalties, your social life, relationships, and job prospects can be adversely affected.

-Expert counsel and experience with the legal system is a valuable asset when dealing with these kinds of allegations.
+Professional counsel and experience with the legal system are valuable assets when dealing with these kinds of allegations.
 There are very specific things to do and not do in these cases to avoid or minimize the consequences.

-If you are facing charges, work with an Arizona domestic violence lawyer at Grand Canyon Law Group for tireless representation and proven results.
-Our legal team has extensive experience with the criminal justice system—first as prosecutors and now as dedicated defense attorneys for those accused.
+If you are facing charges, work with an Arizona domestic violence defense lawyer at Grand Canyon Law Group for tireless representation and proven results.
+Our legal team has extensive experience with the criminal justice system, first as prosecutors and now as dedicated Arizona defense attorneys for those accused.

 Domestic violence (often abbreviated as “DV”) is defined by ARS 13-3601 as abuse directed at a child or performed by one family member or household member against another.
 A spouse, significant other, relative, co-parent, or former significant other are all examples of a household member.
 Offenses include battery, assault, disorderly behavior, criminal trespassing, and homicide.

-Abuse is frequently linked to physical harm, but the actions often are not violent.
+Abuse is frequently linked to physical harm, but the actions are often not violent.
 Domestic violence charges can be brought for various offenses in Arizona, including:

 • Physical abuse